We Stop the Flow of

 Our vision is to participate in creating a more sane, humane and safe world where color and class discrimination cease to contaminate justice and its resources and punishment as the answer to criminal activity is replaced by atonement, reconciliation, restorative justice and secured mental health treatment.

-Our mission is to Stop the Flow of African-Americans to Prison through the one-on-one therapeutic friendships and support groups of the Red Sea Crossings Mentoring program.
+As a Christian organization that serves people of all faiths or no faith at all our mission is to Stop the Flow of African-Americans to Prison through the one-on-one therapeutic friendships and support groups of the Red Sea Crossings Mentoring program.

 Rev. Dr. Madeline McClenney-Sadler was recognized by the Center for American Progress as “1 in 15 Faith Leaders to Watch in 2015.”
 Read more